cloakfusion/warpcache-wp/readme.txt

 The Warpcache plugin has been developed to link your content to the CDN URLs.

 = Features =
-* Link assets to load from a CDN
+* Rewrite asset hostnames to load from a CDN
 * Set included directories
 * Define exclusions
 * Enable or disable for HTTPS